 While the shiny, multi-story record megastores get the most attention, the humble used-record stores are doing the often thankless work of keeping this hobby alive, shops like Dig Vinyl.
-This humble, no-frills vinyl record shop in Southwest Portland’s Sellwood neighborhood is the calm, relaxed, and browsable store of introverted record collectors’ dreams.
+This humble, no-frills vinyl record shop in Southeast Portland’s Sellwood neighborhood is the calm, relaxed, and browsable store of introverted record collectors’ dreams.
 This is one of Portland’s many “neighborhood shops,” and another example of why Portland is the best city for record collecting.
 This is the place you pop into after getting a coffee next door and walk away with a stack of records to fill your weekend with.

 What to Expect